Or why you don’t have to have one as large as you think!

 In order to maximize and make the most of the milk you collect, consider thinking about the following questions:

-Are you close enough to go breastfeed on your lunch?
+Are you close enough to go nurse on your lunch?

 Being able to do any one of these things would reduce the amount of milk you have to leave.
 Reducing the amount of milk you have to leave, reduces how much extra to have to pump and store.